 Sago is a type of starch made from the spongy center of different tropical palm trees.
 This starch is processed into small, clear beads commonly used in South Asian and Southeast Asian cooking and baking.

 These are also known as tapioca beads and are very versatile!
 They can be boiled, fried, or baked, often used as a thickening agent in soups, stews, and sauces.

 There are tons of reasons why this recipe is incredibly special and absolutely delicious!
 Let's look at the top ones:

-Flavorful texture: The flavor and texture combination is definitely what makes this sago recipe special.
+Flavorful texture: The flavor and texture combination makes this sago recipe special.
 The sago pearls have a chewy texture that soaks up all the flavorful ingredients in this dish to give you incredible flavor in every bite!

 Rich and sweet: Butter, sugar, and ghee give this dish richness with the perfect amount of sweetness!
 The fragrant spices also give it an exotic flavor to make it a truly unique and deliciously comforting dessert.

 Perfectly nutty: The crunchy pistachios or almonds in this recipe add a delightful nuttiness and crunchy texture that's definitely hard to beat!